ska-telescope/skampi/docs/src/testing.rst

     - provide 1-2 examples
     - where the BDD tests are stored; put a link to the gitlab repo folder
     - put a link also to the code that automates them
+    - Xray issues in XTP

-Existing pytest tests
+Existing smoke tests
 ------------------------

 .. todo::
     Describe here what other tests exists now

-    - provide links to where they are stored
+    - provide links to where they are stored, at least some of them see post-deployment/tests/smoke

 Existing test results
 -------------------------